AlexArtuga/Langtons-Ant-multiple-ants/README.md

 # Langtons-Ant
-Langton's ant made using the graphics.py library.
+This program draws Langton's ant step by step until it goes off of the screen.
+It was made using the graphics.py library.

 ![](final.png)